luizbgomide/sovereign/spells.md

 For one day per level, so long as the charmed object is not destroyed, dispersed, or consumed, they can as a [Main Action](/combat#main-action) see and listen to anything around the object as if they were standing there.

 #### Flame Scrying
-The elementalist becomes aware of the approximate locations of all open flames within thirty feet per caster level.
+The elementalist becomes aware of the approximate locations of all open flames within 30ft per caster level.

 They choose one of those flames as a focus for the scrying, allowing them to see and hear everything around the flame as if they were present.
 The spell’s duration lasts for as long as the elementalist remains motionlessly focused on it; during this duration, they may switch their focus between the various flames in range as they wish.